 Please CLICK HERE to check our Latest Thai Immigration Information page for updates or temporary changes that are not included in these pages.

 What do I need in addition to my passport?

 Upon arrival, those entering Thailand under the Tourist Visa Exemption scheme, can be required by Thai Immigration to show the documents below at the port of entry before granting entry:

 Thai Immigration may or may not ask to see this proof upon arrival.
-However, airlines often will deny boarding a flight to Thailand without a Visa unless the passenger has proof of onward travel within the 30 day permitted stay.
+However, airlines often will deny boarding a flight to Thailand without a Visa unless the passenger has proof of onward travel within permitted stay period for arrival without a Visa.

 How many days am I permitted to stay when entering Visa Exempt and can it be extended?